mikepthomas/projects/_posts/printer-am8.md

 I have [stiffened the frame as much as I can with 3D printed upgrades](printer-printed-upgrades#frame-bracing) however, the frame really could do with a metal frame to print faster.

 I had originally intended to migrate from the Anet A8's acrylic frame to a CoreXY [Hypercube](printer-hypercube) style printer but instead decided to build a complete Voron 1.8.
-As [Nero 3D](https://www.onlybenchies.com/) says 2 printers are 1 and 1 printer is none, therefore I would like to keep at least one working printer before heavilly modifing a working one.
+As [The Canuck Creator](https://www.youtube.com/channel/UCmV40QWkVeRs_nAvEOE_P-g) says 2 printers are 1 and 1 printer is none, therefore I would like to keep at least one working printer before heavilly modifing a working one.

 During my research for the [Hypercube](printer-hypercube), I ruled out the AM8 due to the cost of the frame, however the frame I settled on was an [ALTRAX frame that I have imported from Poland](https://hobby-store.pl/en/frame-kits-for-3d-printers/altrax-anet-am8-3d-printer-frame.html) for £30.55 plus postage which I thought was resonable.

 After purchasing the frame, I found a [project on Reddit](https://www.reddit.com/r/AnetA8/comments/rvt3zt) to convert the Anet A8 to a CoreXZ style printer similar to the [Voron Switchwire](https://vorondesign.com/voron_switchwire).

+# Aluminium Bed Support Plate

+I have purchased a one piece Aluminium support plate to replace the stock steel 3 piece design, mainly for aesthetics.

+The plate I have purchased was from AliExpress and the hole spacing in the center of the plate is designed to mount on a linear rail and therefore has a spacing of 20mm x 20mm for MGN-12H or 20mm x 15mm for MGN-12C.

+I have therefore needed to design a belt clamp to affix the belt to the bed as the hole spacing is different to the stock design.
+You can download the clamp from my [3D Printing GitHub repository](https://github.com/mikepthomas/3dprinting/tree/main/Designs/Aluminium%20Bed%20Support%20Plate%20Belt%20Clamp).

+When trying to fit the support plate the original frame, I found out that the bearing holders actually sit about 2mm further apart than the stock 3 piece plate.
+Therefore it did not fit the acrylic frame and will need to upgrade to the aluminium frame before fitting it.

 # Software